celsworth/dribble/doc/filtering.md

 boo AND hoo # and/AND is case-insensitive
 ```

-If you actually want to search for and, quote it: `"and"`.
+If you actually want to search for the term and, quote it: `"and"`.

 The other keyword is `OR`, which is again case-insensitive: